 - convergent margins (where oceanic lithosphere is destroyed and continental crust is created and recycled)

-- characterization of volcanic deposits and their eruption and transport mechanisms
+- characterizing volcanic deposits and their eruption and transport mechanisms

-- monitoring of volcanic activity using remote sensing techniques
+- monitoring volcanic activity using remote sensing techniques

-The research group was coordinating the DFG-Priority Program (SPP) 1144 “From Mantle to Ocean: Energy-, Material- and Life-cycles at Spreading Axes"; from 2003 to 2009.
-Contact: Prof. C. Devey.
+The research group "Magmatic and Hydrothermal Systems" was coordinating the DFG-Priority Program (SPP) 1144 “From Mantle to Ocean: Energy-, Material- and Life-cycles at Spreading Axes" from 2003 to 2009.